tidyverse/tidyverse.org/content/blog/withr-3-0-0/index.md

 ## Improved withr features

-Over the successive releases of withr we've improved the behaviour of cleanup expressions interactively, in scripts executed with [`source()`](https://rdrr.io/r/base/source.html), and in knitr.

-[`on.exit()`](https://rdrr.io/r/base/on.exit.html) is a bit inconsistent when it is used outside of a function:
+Over the successive releases of withr we've improved the behaviour of cleanup expressions interactively, in scripts executed with [`source()`](https://rdrr.io/r/base/source.html), and in knitr. [`on.exit()`](https://rdrr.io/r/base/on.exit.html) is a bit inconsistent when it is used outside of a function:

--   Interactively, it doesn't run at all
+-   Interactively, it doesn't do anything.
--   In [`source()`](https://rdrr.io/r/base/source.html) and in knitr, it runs "line by line" instead of a the end of the script
+-   In [`source()`](https://rdrr.io/r/base/source.html) and in knitr, it runs immediately instead of a the end of the script

 [`withr::defer()`](https://withr.r-lib.org/reference/defer.html) and the [`withr::local_`](https://withr.r-lib.org/reference/with_.html) helpers try to be more helpful for these cases.